 Grabit uses a modified Toshiba Machine THL1000 SCARA robot

 Grabit chose a modified Toshiba Machine’s THL1000 SCARA robot, a horizontal multi-joint machine with four controlled axes.
 The THL1000 has a reach of 39.3 inches and allowable moment of 0.2kg/m2.
 And because it uses absolute encoders, the robots’ repeatability in X-Y is 0.01mm.

 The robot offers a maximum payload of 22 pounds against a total mass of 81.5 pounds.
 With a tested load of 2kg, the machine can achieve a cycle time of just 0.48 seconds.

 “Grabit’s electroadhesion technology was not only impressive but innovative enough that we were keen to get involved,” explained Nigel Smith, CEO of TM Robotics, which is Toshiba Machine’s American and European distributor.
 “Grabit’s experts knew exactly what they needed, and our close collaboration led to an insightful process of experimenting and fine-tuning the capabilities of our existing Toshiba Machine robots.”

 Grabit’s requirements were unusual.
 Unlike many robotics applications, there was no need for a lot of complex motion.
 Grabit did not require the range of movement provided by a standard, six-axis robot.

 Grabit also wanted to use its own control system.
-So it needed deep access to low-level internal control code, and the control package needed to be small enough to fit into a tight design.
+So it needed deep access to the low-level internal control code, and the control package needed to be small enough to fit into a tight design.